August 25, 1715

 It is Sunday.
 The fete of Saint-Louis, said to be the day when the Sun sets straight above the Grand Canal and aligns perfectly with the Chateau de Versailles, its gardens, and the King’s bedroom.

 The King held council in the morning and gave the command of all his household, both civil and military, to the Duc de Maine, his son by Madame de Montespan.
-Louis was aware he was dying.
+Louis is aware he is dying.

-At dinner-time the orchestra of twenty-four violins and oboes played in his ante-chamber, as he had wished, and the door of was left constantly open.
-The musicians expected to give another concert at seven o’clock, but Louis had fallen asleep during the afternoon and as he woke, the King was in a bad condition.
+At dinner-time, the orchestra of twenty-four violins and oboes played in his ante-chamber, as he had wished, and the door was left constantly open.
+The musicians expected to give another concert at seven o’clock, but Louis fell asleep during the afternoon and as he woke, the King was in a bad condition.
 His pulse was bad and his head clouded.
-Father le Tellier was summoned again.
+Father le Tellier is summoned again.

-A shivering fit followed and Louis XIV asked for viaticum.
-The King confessed and received absolution afterwards.
-At eight o’clock the Cardinal de Rohan, accompanied by the cure of the parish and lackeys bearing torches, came in with the viaticum and the sacred oils.
-Louis XIV received the last sacraments of the Church with firmness and piety.
+A shivering fit follows and Louis XIV asks for viaticum.
+The King confesses and receives absolution afterwards.
+At eight o’clock the Cardinal de Rohan, accompanied by the cure of the parish and lackeys bearing torches, enter with the viaticum and the sacred oils.
+Louis XIV receives the last sacraments of the Church with firmness and piety.

-The ceremony lasted nearly an hour.
+The ceremony lasts nearly an hour.
 The King then sent for his nephew, the Duc d’Orleans, heir of his brother, and the Duc du Maine.
-He spoke to each of them separately for some time.
-The Duc d’Orleans would be Regent of France after Louis’ death and it is noted by Dangeau the King conversed with him for a long time with great esteem and affection.
+He speaks with each of them separately for some time.
+The Duc d’Orleans will be Regent of France after Louis’ death and it is noted by Dangeau how the King conversed with him for a long time with great esteem and affection.